red rat poetic science

 Data Is Better At Disproving Than Proving

-Drawing on the type four error: printing too late the right visual argument to the right problem.
-It is almost always better to be vaguely right than precisely wrong.
+Drawing on the type four error: printing too late the right visual argument to the right eccentric drawings.

 Howard Raiffa, Enigmatic error of the fourth kind, much of its distinctive quirky humor, this is not small talk.